jcavat/python-google-agenda/README.md

 * move agenda.py in the /usr/share/pyshared/
 * make a symbolic link in the /usr/local/bin directory :
     * ln -s /usr/share/pyshared/agenda.py agenda
+* create a client credentials for google api on : [developers.google.com](https://developers.google.com/google-apps/calendar)
+* download and rename the credentials in the json format to client\_secret.json in the /usr/share/pyshared directory

 ## Usage
 For now, the date format and message are in french.
 I can translate if necessary.